ItzAnik01/lms/README.md

-# lms
+# Library Management System

-Library Management System (LMS) A web-based Library Management System designed to manage books, users, issuing, and returns efficiently.
-Built as an academic project using modern web technologies.
+This is a Library Management System developed as an academic project using Microsoft Visual Studio.

+## Project Overview
+The application is designed to manage library records such as books, students, and issue/return details in a digital format.
+It helps reduce manual work and improves accuracy and efficiency in library management.

+## Project Type
-# 📚 Library Management System (LMS)
+Desktop Application / Educational Management System

-The **Library Management System (LMS)** is a web-based application developed to simplify and automate library operations such as managing books, users, issuing books, and tracking returns.
-This project is created as an academic project to demonstrate practical implementation of web development concepts.

----

-## ✨ Features

-- Add, update, and delete book records
-- Manage student/user details
-- Issue and return books
-- Search and view available books
-- User-friendly and responsive interface
-- Organized and structured codebase

----

-## 🛠️ Technologies Used
+## Technologies Used

-- HTML
-- CSS / Tailwind CSS
-- JavaScript
+- Microsoft Visual Studio
-- PHP *(if applicable)*
+- Programming Language: C# (.NET)
-- MySQL *(if applicable)*
+- Database: MySQL / SQL Server

----
+- Microsoft Word (for documentation)

+## Database Access
+The system uses a database to store and manage all library-related data including book details, student information, and transaction records.
+Database connectivity is handled through the application using a configured connection string.

-## 🚀 How to Run the Project
+## How to Run the Project

-### 🔹 For Frontend (HTML / CSS / JS only)
-1. Download or clone the repository
-2. Open `index.html` in any modern web browser
-3. Project will run locally

-### 🔹 For PHP / MySQL Based LMS
-1. Install **XAMPP / WAMP**
+1. Open the `.sln` file using Microsoft Visual Studio.
-2. Copy the project folder to:
+2. Configure the database connection if required.
+3. Build and run the project from Visual Studio.

+## Note
+This project is not a web-based application.
+Therefore, HTML, CSS, and JavaScript files are not included in this repository.

+## Author
+Anik Ghosh